raizen74/aws-sysops/README.md

 - `!Ref` - Returns the value of the specified parameter or resource.
 - `!Sub` - Substitutes variables in an input string with values that you specify.

+**cfn-init and cfn-signal**

-The `cfn-init` helper script reads template metadata from the AWS::CloudFormation::Init key and acts accordingly to:
+The `cfn-init` helper script reads template metadata from the `AWS::CloudFormation::Init` key and acts accordingly to:
+- cfn-init log output in `/var/log/cfn-init.log`
 - Fetch and parse metadata from AWS CloudFormation
 - Install packages
 - Write files to disk
 - Enable/disable and start/stop services

 The `cfn-signal` helper script signals AWS CloudFormation to indicate whether Amazon EC2 instances have been successfully created or updated.
 If you install and configure software applications on instances, you can signal AWS CloudFormation when those software applications are ready.